TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']
 ~~~

-You might expect this to return all the friends names in uppercase `['SHARON', 'LEO', 'LEILA', 'BRIAN', 'ARUN']`.
-But you'd be wrong, dead wrong.
+You might expect this to return `['SHARON', 'LEO', 'LEILA', 'BRIAN', 'ARUN']`, but you'd be wrong--dead wrong.
 It returns the original array you called `#each` on.
 You're still *not* invited, Brian.

-### The `#each_with_index` Enumerable Method
+### The `#each_with_index` Method
-This method is nearly the same as `#each`, but it provides additional functionality by yielding two **block variables** instead of one as it iterates through a collection.
-The first variables value is the element itself, while the second variable's value is the index or position of that element within the collection.
+This method is nearly the same as `#each`, but it provides some additional functionality by yielding two **block variables** instead of one as it iterates through an array.
+The first variable's value is the element itself, while the second variable's value is the index of that element within the array.
 This allows you to do things that are a bit more complex.

 For example, if we only want to print every other word from an array of strings, we can achieve this like so: